The Impact of Climate Change on Northern Lights

 How can I increase my chances of seeing northern lights in Iceland?

-For an excellent chance to see northern lights in Iceland, travel during the winter, stay for several nights in Iceland, monitor aurora forecasts, join tours, and most importantly, be patient.
+For an excellent chance to see northern lights in Iceland, travel during September to mid-April, stay for several nights in Iceland, monitor aurora forecasts, join tours, and most importantly, be patient.
 Sometimes, you may need to wait for the auroras to appear.

 Popular articles